NicolasDewae/react_portfolio/README.md

 <p>
 <ul>
 <li>

-Create an account [mailChimp](https://mailchimp.com/fr/) and click on this [link](https://dev.to/gedalyakrycer/create-an-email-list-with-react-mailchimp-965) and       follow the tutorial until step 2
+Create a [mailChimp](https://mailchimp.com/fr/) account and click on this [link](https://dev.to/gedalyakrycer/create-an-email-list-with-react-mailchimp-965) for follow the tutorial until step 2
 </li>
 <li>
 Create file .env with REACT_APP_MAILCHIMP_U and REACT_APP_MAILCHIMP_ID